Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

     2. New Pipeline

         1. Choose Azure Repos Git
         2. Select Repository
         3. Select Existing Azure Pipeline YAML file
         4. Identify the pipeline in `.pipelines/platform-connectivity-hub-azfw-policy.yml`.
         6. Save the pipeline (don't run it yet)
         7. Rename the pipeline to `platform-connectivity-hub-azfw-policy-ci`

     3. New Pipeline

         1. Choose Azure Repos Git
         2. Select Repository
         3. Select Existing Azure Pipeline YAML file
         4. Identify the pipeline in `.pipelines/platform-connectivity-hub-azfw.yml`.
         6. Save the pipeline (don't run it yet)
         7. Rename the pipeline to `platform-connectivity-hub-azfw-ci`

-4. Configure Pipeline for Platform – Hub Networking using NVAs (only if Fortinet Firewall based Hub Networking is used)
+1. Configure Pipeline for Platform – Hub Networking using NVAs (only if Fortigate Firewall based Hub Networking is used)

     > Note: Pipelines are stored as YAML definitions in Git and imported into Azure DevOps Pipelines.
 This approach allows for portability and change tracking.